fozer15/Fitness-Management-App/README.md

 (Node Server will get started on Port 3001.
 Client will make requests to the the endpoint http://localhost:3001/).

+All endpoints are written in the "user.js" file under the server folder.

 ## Database Setup

 The DDL and DML files are located in the SQL folder.